 • Set specific goals for students, schools, and the system

 • Track performance of the school

 Key Players Shaping the Turnaround Sector

 States and districts – States develop turnaround strategies, create policies, and look for new ways to build the capacity of districts.
 Districts directly implement turnaround interventions, work with school operators and support providers, and address human capital issues.

 School operators – Often, school operators take on many of the functions that a district normally fulfills, so they need to approach turnaround at the systemic and school level as well.

 Supporting partners – These partner organizations support school turnaround:

 School turnaround aims to help low-performing schools improve the quality of instruction and increase learning for students.
-INcompassing Education works with schools and districts to provide high-quality professional development for educators.
-To get in touch with us, please take a look at our contact page.
+INcompassing Education works with schools and districts to provide high-quality professional development for teachers (on-site, off-site, and online).
+Meet our team.
+To get in touch with us, proceed to our contact page.